Craniofacial Clefts: Tessier Classification, Types, & Management

 💡

-Tip: facial development occurs during months 1 and 2.
+Tip: Facial development occurs during months 1 and 2.
 The frontonasal prominence creates nasal and olfactory placodes that become medial and lateral processes.

 Tessier Classification of Craniofacial Clefts